niklas-yan/p5_VehicleDetectionAndTracking/Project Writeup.md

 #### 3. Smooth tracking

-I think the tracking is still not smooth enough.
+I think the tracking box is still not smooth enough.
 Some work on the final predicted boxes after the hot map process may work.